Granite State Walker makes a move (and it’s not a hike)

 Sometimes the best part of a hike isn’t the hike.

-My state is having its annual heat wave.
+New Hampshire is having its annual heat wave.
 My car’s thermometer registered 104° today.
 It’s hot enough to make me forget for a few days that icy driveways are only a few months away.
 It’s even hot enough to make an indoor treadmill look appealing.
-But I found a good place for a half-hour walk today: a rail trail under a nice shady canopy of trees.
+But I found a good place for a half-hour walk today: a rail trail under a shady canopy of trees.

 The Goffstown rail trail was my destination today.
 You might have a shady refuge just like it near you.
-Packed sand underfoot, trees overhead, river nearby.
-Restful and cool, until the trail crossed a power line cut and the shade disappeared for a hundred yards or so.
+Packed stone dust underfoot, trees overhead, river nearby.
+All was restful and cool, until the trail crossed a power line cut and the shade disappeared for a hundred yards or so.

 From the trail’s bridge over the Piscataquog River, I could see a couple of kayakers who were no doubt in for a whopping case of sunburn.
 Still, the river was their refuge from the heat, so good for them.